-The goals and objectives as stated in the 1992 fiscal policy are still pertinent today and provided the basis for the update.
-There was an effort to condense language, expand the clarity, and bring the concepts up to date, while maintaining the policy substance.
-The intent here is for council to review the Fiscal and Investment Policies and approve as recommended or provide input to Administration to make changes as they may direct.
+The goals and objectives as stated in the 2006 fiscal policy manual are still pertinent today and provided the basis for the update.
+There was an effort to condense language, expand clarity, and bring concepts up to date, while maintaining the policy substance.
+The Council Committee on Budget Policy recommended to bring forward the updated Fiscal Policy Manual for Council approval or provide input to Administration to make changes as they may direct.